 By another definition, a genius is a talented person who has done all his or her homework.
 These modules constitute the prerequisite homework involved in success.

 Keep in mind that writing for the electronic media is not the same as writing for print.
 Those who write for print enjoy some advantages their broadcast counterparts don't have.

 For example, a reader can go back and reread a sentence.
-If a sentence isn't understood in a TV production, however, the meaning is lost -- or worse, the listener is distracted while figuring out what was said.
+If a sentence isn't understood in a TV production, the meaning is lost or the listener is distracted while figuring out what was said.

 With the written word, such things as chapter divisions, paragraphs, subheadings, italics, and boldface type guide the reader.
 And the spelling of sound-alike words can indicate their meaning.

 Things are different when you write for the ear.

 In order to deliver narration in a conversational style you don't always follow standard rules of punctuation.